My files are missing. How do I get them back?

 If the files were in a shared folder, and the folder seems to be gone or incomplete, check if you're still a member of that folder.
 You may have left the shared folder, you may have been removed from the shared folder, or the owner unshared the entire folder from the group.

-- Check if you need to rejoin the shared folder.
+- Check if you need to add the shared folder back to your Dropbox.

 - Check if the folder is still shared.